thestormforge/optimize-controller/docs/tutorial/README.md

-# Red Sky OPS - ELK tutorial
+# Red Sky Ops - ELK tutorial

 ## Prerequisites

 Ensure you have the latest version of [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases) installed (currently version 3.0.2).

-Make sure you are connected to the cluster of your choice (We use a small cluster on GKE for this tutorial) and have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed.
+Make sure you are connected to the cluster of your choice (we will use a small cluster on GKE for this tutorial) and have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed.

-Download the latest `redskyctl` binary [GitHub](https://github.com/redskyops/k8s-experiment/releases) to your /usr/local/bin folder.
+Download the latest `redskyctl` binary from [GitHub](https://github.com/redskyops/k8s-experiment/releases) to your `/usr/local/bin` folder.

 ## Setting up the Experiment

-In examples/tutorial you can see the experiment.yaml for this experiment, as well as the /config that's necessary for some ELK components and metric logging.
+In `/examples/tutorial/` you can see the `experiment.yaml` for this experiment, as well as the `config/` that's necessary for some ELK components and metric logging.
-Feel free to edit the parameter ranges in the experiment.yaml, and change the experiment name (make sure to avoid conflicts if you are running multiple experiments).
+Feel free to edit the parameter ranges in the `experiment.yaml`, and change the experiment name (make sure to avoid conflicts if you are running multiple experiments).
 You can also use this file as a template for a custom experiment for your specific application.

 ## Running the Experiment

-First, we need to install redskyctl in the cluster:
+First, we need to install the Red Sky manager in the cluster using the `redskyctl` tool:

 ```
 $ redskyctl init
 ```

-From the /examples/tutorial folder, apply the required configuration to the cluster:
+From the `/examples/tutorial` folder, apply the required configuration to the cluster (note that `kubectl apply -k .` may not work due to requirements on newer Kustomize features):

 ```
 $ kustomize build | kubectl apply -f -